Challenges and solutions for distributed data management

 Challenge #2: How to create queries that retrieve data from several microservices

 A second challenge is how to implement queries that retrieve data from several microservices, while avoiding chatty communication to the microservices from remote client apps.
-An example could be a single screen from a mobile app that needs to show user information that is owned by the basket, catalog, and user identity microservices.
+An example could be a single screen from a mobile app that needs to show user information that's owned by the basket, catalog, and user identity microservices.
 Another example would be a complex report involving many tables located in multiple microservices.
 The right solution depends on the complexity of the queries.
-But in any case, you will need a way to aggregate information if you want to improve the efficiency in the communications of your system.
+But in any case, you'll need a way to aggregate information if you want to improve the efficiency in the communications of your system.
 The most popular solutions are the following.

 CQRS with query/reads tables.
 Another solution for aggregating data from multiple microservices is the Materialized View pattern.
-In this approach, you generate, in advance (prepare denormalized data before the actual queries happen), a read-only table with the data that is owned by multiple microservices.
-The table has a format suited to the client app’s needs.
+In this approach, you generate, in advance (prepare denormalized data before the actual queries happen), a read-only table with the data that's owned by multiple microservices.
+The table has a format suited to the client app's needs.

 Consider something like the screen for a mobile app.
 If you have a single database, you might pull together the data for that screen using a SQL query that performs a complex join involving multiple tables.
 However, when you have multiple databases, and each database is owned by a different microservice, you cannot query those databases and create a SQL join.
 Your complex query becomes a challenge.
-You can address the requirement using a CQRS approach—you create a denormalized table in a different database that is used just for queries.
-The table can be designed specifically for the data you need for the complex query, with a one-to-one relationship between fields needed by your application’s screen and the columns in the query table.
+You can address the requirement using a CQRS approach—you create a denormalized table in a different database that's used just for queries.
+The table can be designed specifically for the data you need for the complex query, with a one-to-one relationship between fields needed by your application's screen and the columns in the query table.
 It could also serve for reporting purposes.

-“Cold data” in central databases.
-For complex reports and queries that might not require real-time data, a common approach is to export your “hot data” (transactional data from the microservices) as “cold data” into large databases that are used only for reporting.
-That central database system can be a Big Data-based system, like Hadoop, a data warehouse like one based on Azure SQL Data Warehouse, or even a single SQL database used just for reports (if size will not be an issue).
+"Cold data" in central databases.
+For complex reports and queries that might not require real-time data, a common approach is to export your "hot data" (transactional data from the microservices) as "cold data" into large databases that are used only for reporting.
+That central database system can be a Big Data-based system, like Hadoop, a data warehouse like one based on Azure SQL Data Warehouse, or even a single SQL database that's used just for reports (if size won't be an issue).

 Keep in mind that this centralized database would be used only for queries and reports that do not need real-time data.
 The original updates and transactions, as your source of truth, have to be in your microservices data.
 The way you would synchronize data would be either by using event-driven communication (covered in the next sections) or by using other database infrastructure import/export tools.
 If you use event-driven communication, that integration process would be similar to the way you propagate data as described earlier for CQRS query tables.

-However, if your application design involves constantly aggregating information from multiple microservices for complex queries, it might be a symptom of a bad design—a microservice should be as isolated as possible from other microservices.
+However, if your application design involves constantly aggregating information from multiple microservices for complex queries, it might be a symptom of a bad design -a microservice should be as isolated as possible from other microservices.
 (This excludes reports/analytics that always should use cold-data central databases.)
 Having this problem often might be a reason to merge microservices.
 You need to balance the autonomy of evolution and deployment of each microservice with strong dependencies, cohesion, and data aggregation.